mlursul/RogersReview/README.md

 *This is a class project.
 You should not rely on it as a source of legal information.
 It is likely incomplete*

-## Rogers Review Forms
+## Rogers Review Assistant
 Would you like assistance filling out some of the forms required to renew your Rogers authority?

-Please visit the <a href="https://community.lawyer/cl/mlursul/massachusetts-rogers-review"> Massachusetts Rogers Review</a> website for assistance.
+Please visit the <a href="https://interviews-dev.gbls.org/interview?i=docassemble.playground51%3ARogers_Review_Assistant_FINAL.yaml#page1"> Rogers Review Assistant</a>.

 ## Rogers Review Reminder System

-The <a href="https://interviews-dev.gbls.org/interview?i=docassemble.playground51%3ARogersReviewReminderSystem.yml#page1"> Rogers Review Reminder System</a> will provide you with text message reminders 60-days, 30-days, two-weeks, and one-week from your Rogers Review hearing.
+The <a href="https://interviews-dev.gbls.org/interview?i=docassemble.playground51%3ARogersReviewReminderSystem.yml#page1"> Rogers Review Reminder System</a> will provide you with text message reminders 60-days, 30-days, 2-weeks, and 1-week from your Rogers Review hearing.